harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 excerpt: This article guides you through the process of creating an cross-platform desktop application using GitHub Electron and Angular as Single Page Application framework.
 featured_image: /assets/images/posts/feature_images/2016-02-14-angular-and-electron-the-definitive-guide.jpg
 ---
 Building cross-platform apps for desktop operating systems became simple compared to the past.
-With *GitHub’s Electron* is a framework available that takes away the pain for abstracting all common platform APIs from us as web developers.
+With *GitHub's Electron* is a framework available that takes away the pain for abstracting all common platform APIs from us as web developers.

 *Electron* makes it easy to host *Single Page Applications* (short *SPAs*) within a native application container which is available for *macOS*, *Linux*, and *Windows*.
-When looking at *Electron’s* architecture, you will find two main counterparts.
+When looking at *Electron's* architecture, you will find two main counterparts.

- * The **Main Process**, which is responsible for providing platform specific API’s and taking care of the application lifecycle.
+ * The **Main Process**, which is responsible for providing platform specific API's and taking care of the application lifecycle.
 We use Node.js to host custom functionalities and to provide instructions for the main process.
  * The **Renderer Process** is responsible for serving the user interface.
 Electron is using Chromium to achieve this.
-That said, you’ve to realize that your SPA will always be hosted inside off a full-fledged Chrome engine.
-(With all it’s advantages such as having rock substantial Chrome Developer Tools available right inside of your desktop app)
+That said, you've to realize that your SPA will always be hosted inside off a full-fledged Chrome engine.
+(With all it's advantages such as having rock substantial Chrome Developer Tools available right inside of your desktop app)

-Of course, there are plenty of cool things built into *Electron*, but right now let’s move on and get started with actually building a cross-platform desktop app using *Angular* and *Electron* itself.
+Of course, there are plenty of cool things built into *Electron*, but right now let's move on and get started with actually building a cross-platform desktop app using *Angular* and *Electron* itself.

 ## Project Setup

 Technically, there are no special requirements when building your first an app.
-For us (web developers), it’s just a regular frontend project.
+For us (web developers), it's just a regular frontend project.
 See the following lines of terminal code, which creates a project and initialize it with required files and some of the dependencies.

 ```bash
 mkdir ng2-electron-sample && cd ng2-electron-sample